-All eyes are often on your allergic child, but how is the brother or sister coping?
-First published in Allergic Living magazine; to subscribe click here.
+All eyes are often on your allergic child, but how is the sibling coping?

 The first time he did it, I helped Daniel back to the basement where the kids were playing.
 The second time, I scolded Steven, telling him the kids are supposed to be playing in the basement.